A simple, adaptable video player for every device

 I researched competing video players such as YouTube, Facebook, Dailymotion, Streamable, and Twitter.
 I made note of layouts, button sizes, animations, gestures, and other ways these video players were designed to delight on mobile.

-Improving mobile viewing without neglecting desktop
+Prioritizing mobile without neglecting desktop

 Driving engagement